Fuzzy Group Identification Problems: Dictatorship

 \section{Dictatorship}

 Kasher and Rubinstein use, in a section of their paper, a slightly modified version of the CIFs.
-They assume that there is a consensus in the society that there exists someone who is a $J$ and someone who is not a $J$.\\ Then, it follows that the only CIF (with the alternative domain and range conditions established for this case) that verifies Consensus and Independence is the Dictatorial one.\\ Here we define the Dictatorial FCIF with the agent $j$ as a dictator as:
+They assume that there is a consensus in the society that there exists someone who is a $J$ and someone who is not a $J$.\\